menu

 Living in Lauderdale Lakes

-The citizens of Lauderdale Lakes are slightly less educated than the national average of 21.84% for the average city or town: 15.20% of adults in Lauderdale Lakes have a bachelor's degree or advanced degree
+The percentage of adults in Lauderdale Lakes with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.07% of adults in Lauderdale Lakes have a bachelor's degree or advanced degree.

 Lauderdale Lakes is a somewhat ethnically-diverse city.
 The people who call Lauderdale Lakes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lauderdale Lakes residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lauderdale Lakes include Haitian, Jamaican, Trinidadian and Tobagonian, Canadian, and French Canadian.
+Important ancestries of people in Lauderdale Lakes include Haitian, Jamaican, Trinidadian and Tobagonian, French Canadian, and English.

 The most common language spoken in Lauderdale Lakes is English.
 Other important languages spoken here include French and French Creole.